AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 #### Set up an Event

-1. In the strobe siren, go to **System** > **Events** and add a rule.
+1. In the strobe siren, go to **System** > **Events** and add a rule using the stateless MQTT subscription `ppe/alarm/on` to indicate that an alarm should sound, selecting one of the light and siren profiles as action.
-2. Tie the condition to MQTT stateless and the subscription created earlier.
-3. Tie the Action to the profile created earlier.
+2. Create a second rule using the stateless MQTT subscription `ppe/alarm/off` to indicate that all is clear, selecting the other light and siren profile as action.

 ## Test and validation